dpakGit/DevOps_Traning/Terraform/07-Conditional Expressions/Practice.md

 ##### Explanation of the above code .

-Since the variable block doesn't have a default value, Terraform will prompt the user to enter a value for instance_type when running terraform apply.
+Since the variable block doesn't have a default value, Terraform will prompt the user to enter a value for instance_name when running terraform apply.

 Based on the user's input, Terraform will then evaluate the count attribute in each resource block and create only the corresponding instance.